catisf/python-api-challenge/README.md

 This repository is challenge #6 of the UoB Data Analytics bootcamp.

-It contains a folder (WeatherPy) with 2 jupyter notebooks with the required analyses.
+It contains a folder (WeatherPy) with 2 jupyter notebooks with the required analyses as well as output data.